Benchmark Employer Advice, advice-centre

-Is it really so important to have a defined vision in order to take your business forward?
+Is it really so important to have defined vision in order to take your business forward?
 Or should you just go with the flow?
-Nick Green looks at the vital role of strategy in uncertain times.
+Nick Green looks at the vital role of strategy in uncertain figures.

 However, this stance is a risky one.
 The business that believes it cannot operate strategically is forced by default into a reactive position, steered by little more than the whims of its market.
-Of course, such a business can still grab opportunities that arise, and indeed may consider itself better placed to do so, being unencumbered by long-term plans.
-But what looks like agility can quickly turn into instability, especially when the market takes a downturn.
+Of course, such as business can still grab opportunities that arise, and indeed may consider itself better placed to do so, being unencumbered by long-term plans, but what looks like agility can quickly turn into instability, especially when the market takes a downturn.
 Without a clear direction, a business can find itself all at sea.

 Keeping the faith

 Any director can try this simple experiment: stand up at the AGM and say, 'Actually, we don't really have a strategy.'
 Everyone involved in a business, from the management to the employees to the shareholders, instinctively recognises the importance of strategy, even if they do not openly say so.
 Directors must be able to explain, both to employees and stakeholders, what the business is trying to achieve and the actions required.
 If they cannot, confidence in the business can be eroded at entry level.